The Strain (franchise): The Strain (2011–2013)

-The Strain is a limited comic book series written David Lapham, with artist Mike Huddleston.
+The Strain is a limited comic book series written by David Lapham, with artist Mike Huddleston.
 It was adapted from the novel of the same name.
 The first issue received positive reviews.

 The Fall (2013–14)

 The Strain: The Fall was written by David Lapham, with artist Mike Huddleston.
 It was adapted from the novel of the same name.

 The Night Eternal (2014–15)

-The Strain: The Night Eternal was written David Lapham, with artist Mike Huddleston.
+The Strain: The Night Eternal was written by David Lapham, with artist Mike Huddleston.
 It was adapted from a novel of the same name.

 Hardcover collections (2014–16)

 Collections of each series in a hardcover format.
-Limited number of printings are cloth-bound.